-The day in the last 12 months with the most precipitation observations was January 30.
+The day in 2013 with the most precipitation observations was January 30.
 There were 24 hourly weather reports that day (out of a maximum of 24) in which some form of precipitation was observated at or near the station.
-The month with the most precipitation observations was January, with 159 hourly present weather reports involving some form of precipitation.
+The month with the most precipitation observations was December, with 191 hourly present weather reports involving some form of precipitation.

 The month with the largest fraction of days with at least some observed precipitation was February, with 79% of days reporting some observed precipitation.

 In this section we consider only those weather reports that indicate liquid precipitation.
 For the purposes of this analysis, we include thunderstorms even though some thunderstorms are not accompanied by liquid precipitation.

 The month of 2013 with the largest number of those reports was April, with a total of 107 reports.
 The day with the largest number of those reports was April 11, with a total of 20 reports.

 This station reports both when snow is observed to be falling and the measured depth of the snow on the ground.
 Both are subject to erroneous reports, but the latter is significantly less reliable.
 Please bear this in mind when reading this section.

 In this section we consider hourly weather reports that contain an observation of falling snow.
 These reports do not necessarily correspond to accumulation.

 The first reported snow fall in 2013 was on November 11; the last was on April 19.
 The month of 2013 with the largest number of those reports was December, with a total of 157 reports.
 The day with the largest number of those reports was December 22, with a total of 22 reports.